scottrlarson/profession/content/services/computer/assistance/checkup.md

 caption = ""

 +++
-<p>Is your computer running slow or not the way you expected it to operate?
+Is your 5 year or newer device running slow, or not the way you expected it to operate?
 Are you having problems with security?
-Find out how you can increase the performance of your current computer without having to spend more than you need on a new one! <a href="/services/computer/assistance/phone">Call</a> or <a href="/services/computer/assistance/request">schedule an appointment</a> on-line to Drop your hardware by my shop and get a free system check-up today. </p>
+Find out how you can increase your performance without having to replace it. <a href="/services/computer/assistance/phone">Call</a> or <a href="/services/computer/assistance/request">schedule an appointment</a> to drop-off your device to get a free 20 minute evaluation today! </p>

+{{% service-custom label="20min Evaluation" item="Free" %}}

-<p><strong><strong>Scott Larson offers a comprehensive checkup of your computer when you just want to make sure your computer is running normally.</strong></strong></p>
+When you just want to make sure your computer is running normally, I offer a more comprehensive check-up of your device.

-<p><strong>System Operation Analysis Includes</strong></p>
+My comprehensive check-up includes:

 <ul>
-<li class="list">An Operating System Operational Analysis<br>(Includes scanning programs, drivers, and services for potential problems)</li>
-<li class="list">System scans for out-of-date critical software.</li>
+<li class="list">Analyzing out-of-date, or corrupted drivers, firmware and services.</li>
+<li class="list">Analyzing out-of-date, or corrupted critical software and applications.</li>
-<li class="list">System scans for performance problems.</li>
+<li class="list">Analyzing hardware and software performance problems.</li>
-<li class="list">A Final report by paper or Email Detailing the issues and solutions.</li>
+<li class="list">A check-up report detailing issues found, and recommended resolutions.</li>
 </ul>

+{{% service-custom label="Comprehensive Check-up" item="$75" %}}